 - A smaller community garden, street planting, or community orchard-type scheme (smaller community projects).

 - Simply plant more trees on your own land or in your own garden.

 Also, consider whether you already have a site or if one will need to be found for your project.

-There is plenty of information online to guide you through the process of designing your project, forming a working group, and which will guide you through the process of actually planting trees and meeting your goals.
+There is plenty of information online to guide you through the process of designing your project and forming a working group, which will guide you through the process of how to play trees and meet your goals.

 A number of different organizations and initiatives have already created a series of globally applicable guidelines and principles for reforestation and forest restoration.

 Take, for example, the UN Decade on Ecosystem Restoration's five basic rules:

 - Consider the roots (of issues that caused deforestation in the first place).